OPV Simulation Tutorial: Simulate an Organic Solar Cell

 Double-clicking a file opens it in the appropriate viewer or editor.

-When examining the JV curve, focus on the following features (marked on the plot):
+When examining the JV curve, focus on the following photovoltaic figures of merit:

-- JSC - the short-circuit current density, read where the curve crosses the current axis (V = 0).
-This tells you how much current the cell produces under illumination without an external voltage.
+- JSC — the short-circuit current density, read where the curve crosses the current axis at V = 0.

-- VOC - the open-circuit voltage, found where the curve crosses the voltage axis (J = 0).
-This is the maximum voltage the device can deliver under light.
+- VOC — the open-circuit voltage, found where the curve crosses the voltage axis at J = 0.

-- Pmax - the operating point (voltage × current) at which the device produces maximum power.
+- Pmax — the operating point where voltage × current is maximised.

 Nice!
 You’ve run your first OPV simulation and plotted its JV curve.